Replacing Glass in a Composite Door

 Using glass in a composite door is popular because it adds a personal touch to your home.
 There are different colours and patterns to choose from.

 But what happens if your glass breaks?
-This blog reviews all the options to see what you can do.
+This blog reviews all the options to see what you can do for front door glass replacement.

 Why Composite Doors Use Glass?